Bowden’s walk-off home run in fifth caps off Raiders’ win over Westwood - Americus Times-Recorder

 “When she’s throwing strikes and forcing them to get on by earning it, then she is a great pitcher,” Hargrove said.
 “When she’s losing some control, bad things happen here and there, but when she’s throwing strikes, she is about as good as they come.
 I was super proud of her today and Ila (Johnson) did a great job of coming in and getting that last out.”

-Ila Johnson came on in relief of Godwin in the top of the fifth with two outs and was able to Strikeout Alyssa Howell to end the game.
+Ila Johnson came on in relief of Godwin in the top of the fifth with two outs and was able to Strikeout Alyssa Howell to end the Wildcats’ threat.

 The Raiders (2-2) will try to extend their winning streak to two games when they host Brookwood in region play on Monday, August 23.
 First pitch is scheduled for 4 p.m.